Frequently Asked Questions

 - The thoroughness of the WISP for its cost is currently without rival.
 We know the competition and we can confidently make that claim.

 All major forms of credit and debit card are accepted.
-We can also take offline orders through invoicing or electronic check.
+We can also take offline orders through invoicing.
 ComplianceForge.com does not have access to or retain your credit card information - all credit card transactions are processed directly by a secure processor that is PCI DSS compliant.

 If you have a logo, have it ready at the time of purchase since you will be prompted to upload it.
 The cover page of the WISP will have your company's logo prominently displayed.
 The rest of the document will have your company name throughout, so anyone reading the document will get the feel the WISP was custom created and tailored to your company.